CWalcott-GV/.C-Node-/README.md

 # .C-Node-
 Node assignment in C language for Linux architecture.

+Improvements:

-Improvements can be made:
+_Error handling can be improved, especially in input validation.

-Via ChatGPT:

-"Basic implementation of linked list used to manage a product inventory system.
-Here's a review of the code:
+The add function currently adds new elements at the beginning of the list.
+Depending on the use case, you might want to add elements at the end or maintain the list in sorted order.
+More robust memory management can be implemented, like freeing memory when nodes are removed._"

-**Structure Definition and Function Prototypes:** The node structure is defined to represent each product in the inventory.
+**Structure Definition and Function Prototypes:**

+The node structure is defined to represent each product in the inventory.
 Function prototypes for functions like add, removeNode, printElements, buy, sell, deleteList, and search are provided.

 **Function Implementations:**